fionahavelock/WaterFlowApp/ReadMe.md

 7. Start the APP by pressing the run Python file button.

-8. Start the application by pressing on the green button on the top left.
-The select box should have automatically selected 'Python: Dash'.
-Alternatively press F5 to start
+8. Start the application by pressing the "Run Python File" buton

 ![Screenshot (1298)](https://user-images.githubusercontent.com/84941463/189204663-9ab8a9e4-2504-4b39-b566-839ccd945d51.jpg)

-9. Inside the terminal
+9. Inside the terminal the localhost web address under which the app can be reached, is displayed.
+Open it in any web browser.